ocristaldo/spaceinvaderspy/README.md

-# 👾 Space Invaders Python Clone (Galaga-inspired Evolution)
+# 👾 Space Invaders Python Clone

-A work-in-progress recreation of the classic Space Invaders arcade game built with Python and Pygame, now marching toward Galaga-style wave choreography and challenge stages.
-We keep the original sprites/feel while extending gameplay to match the complete spec documented in `GALAGA_SPEC.md`.
+A work-in-progress recreation of the classic Space Invaders arcade game built with Python and Pygame, guided directly by the design notes in `docs/space_invaders_spec.md`.
+We keep the original sprites/feel while layering quality-of-life features for modern platforms.

 ## 🎯 Project Status